 The candidate must have obtained a master’s degree that is comparable to a Dutch MSc.
 This is evaluated by NUFFIC, the Dutch organisation for internationalisation in education.
 Hence, accredited master’s degrees obtained in the Netherlands are automatically recognised.
 See “Registration procedure & Checklist” for details on documents that must be submitted depending on where the candidate obtained the master’s degree.

 When a master’s degree is not recognised by NUFFIC, as equivalent to a Dutch master's, a Qualifying Exam (QE) may be required.
 If a qualifying exam is required, this will be indicated by PhD Services.
 The content is determined by the promoter in consultation with the candidate, in accordance with the rules for QE.
 These rules are stated in the Doctorate Regulations, which are determined by the Academic Board of Wageningen University & Research.
 Note that this QE exam is not part of the Training and Education Programme as formulated in the Training and Supervision Plan (TSP).
 The QE must be obtained within the first year of the PhD project.

-In order to be admitted to the PhD programme, the PhD candidate must demonstrate proficiency in the English language, as well as the Dutch language if the thesis is written in Dutch, at the level established by the Academic Board.
+In order to be admitted to the PhD program, the PhD candidate must demonstrate sufficient proficiency in the English language, as well as the Dutch language when the thesis is written in Dutch, at the level established by the Academic Board.

 There are no language requirements when the PhD candidate:

 - has completed a master degree at a Dutch University;

 - comes from an English speaking country and/or;

 - has completed a higher education with English as the main language of instruction.